microsoft/cleavenet/README.md

 ----

 ## Jupyter notebook
 To get started quickly we have put together a [jupyter notebook](notebooks/CleaveNet_Example.ipynb) that simplifies using the code for substrate cleavage prediction, and unconditional substrate generation.
 We recommend starting here if you are less familiar with setting up and using a python package.
+It should take around 3-5 min to run the install line, and less than 20 minutes to execute the entire notebook using CPUs.
+A GPU will speed up inference for both the predictor and generator model.

 ----